Ramdao/http5114/week2/README.md

 ## starting a new project

-1. Maing a new repo on github.com
+1. Making a new repo on github.com
 2. Open you terminal
 3. Navigate your terminal to project detination
 4. Clone the repo